kubernetes/enhancements/keps/sig-scheduling/5963-device-compatibility-groups/README.md

 - Upgrade → downgrade → upgrade: allocations made during the "upgrade" phase remain valid after downgrade; re-enabling enforcement does not re-evaluate existing allocations (see https://github.com/kubernetes/kubernetes/blob/1f77090cd12d05c462e2e180b4f8becc12735728/test/e2e_dra/upgradedowngrade_test.go#L234-L287).
+- Snapshot is authoritative over a mutated slice: after a device is allocated, update the originating `ResourceSlice` to change (or remove) that device's `compatibilityGroups`, then schedule a second pod against the same counter set.
+The scheduler must evaluate the second candidate against the `compatibilityGroups` snapshot recorded on the existing claim status, not the mutated slice, producing the same decision as if the slice were unchanged.

 ##### e2e tests